 “Where’s my Atari game console?”

-When Santa receives a letter from a little girl, about how her brother tortures her cat, Mrs. Claus states that “This boy should not get a present this year,” Santa is shocked by the suggestions, “You’ll have folks saying that Santa Claus only rewards the good little boys and girls,” and Mrs. Claus gives her rebuttal, “Isn’t that as it should be?”
+When Santa receives a letter from a little girl, about how her brother tortures her cat, Mrs. Claus states “This boy should not get a present this year,” Santa is shocked by the suggestions, “You’ll have folks saying that Santa Claus only rewards the good little boys and girls,” and Mrs. Claus gives her rebuttal, “Isn’t that as it should be?”
 And good ole Kris Kringle immediately caves and orders his elves to start making lists because making lists never goes wrong.

 Note: The letters arrive magically at the North Pole, flying through the air to be deposited down the chimney of Santa’s workshop, so one must assume they don’t get to use this fireplace for things such as I don’t know…fire?